- Who should we appoint as our COFA (compliance officer for finance and administration)?

 Although it may be agreed with the reporting accountant that they will submit any reports that are required to be submitted to the SRA, the ultimate responsibility for delivery is with the practice itself.

-26. What is the likely impact of the revised SRA rules due in Spring 2019?
+26. What is the likely impact of the revised SRA rules due in November 2019?

 - A revised definition of client money.

 - Obligation to notify a client of bill of ‘costs’ prior to transfer, rather than ‘fees’.
-The definition of ‘costs’ includes disbursements, so it would seem that it will not be allowable to transfer funds from client to office to cover paid disbursements without delivering a bill to the client.
+The definition of ‘costs’ includes disbursements, so it would seem that firms will not be allowed to transfer funds from client to office to cover paid disbursements without delivering a bill to the client.

 - Under the new rules, monies from the Legal Aid Agency can still be paid into office account.
 What has changed is the need to either pay unpaid disbursements within 14 days or transfer the unpaid amounts from office to client account.
 The funds can now remain in the office account until required.
 It would still constitute a breach should a practice hold funds indefinitely by delaying payments intentionally.